Spatiotemporal Feature Alignment and Weighted Fusion in Collaborative Perception Enabled by Network Synchronization and Age of Information: Abstract

 \section{Abstract}

 Collaborative perception in Internet of Vehicles (IoV) aggregates multi-vehicle observations for broader scene coverage and improved decision-making.
 However, fusion quality degrades under spatiotemporal heterogeneity from unsynchronized clocks, communication delays, and motion variations across vehicles.
 Prior work mitigates these through spatial transformations or fixed time-offset corrections, overlooking time-varying clock drifts and delays that cause persistent feature misalignment.
-To overcome these, we propose a spatiotemporal feature alignment and weighted fusion framework.
-Specifically, network synchronization is designed to continuously compensate for clock state differences between vehicles and establish a common time reference, onto which all feature timestamps can be mapped.
-After synchronization, to align the freshness of received features since their generation, their Age of Information (AoI) is determined by estimating network delay with given feature size and link quality.
-Our spatiotemporal feature alignment then projects vehicles’ features into one spatial coordinate and corrects them to a synchronized fusion instant using AoIs, enabling all features to describe the scene coherently.
-Furthermore, due to varying synchronization and alignment quality, we estimate their uncertainties and integrate with AoI to generate feature weights for efficient fusion, prioritizing fresh, reliable feature regions.
-Simulations show consistent perception accuracy improvements over strong baselines under clock drifts and link delays.
+To address these challenges, we propose a spatiotemporal feature alignment and weighted fusion framework.
+Specifically, network synchronization is introduced to estimate inter-vehicle clock states and establish a common temporal reference, onto which local feature timestamps can be mapped.
+Based on this, we define delivery-time Age of Information (AoI) to measure the expected age of a shared feature when it becomes available for fusion, by accounting for its generation time and the Vehicle-to-Everything (V2X) communication delay.
+The proposed spatiotemporal feature alignment then compensates asynchronous neighbor features toward the fusion time, rather than directly aggregating delayed features.
+Since different spatial regions contribute unequally to perception, we further perform Region-of-Interest (RoI)-level weighted fusion, where the fusion weights are determined by delivery-time AoI, synchronization reliability, and content complementarity.
+As a result, timely, reliable, and complementary regions are emphasized, while stale, uncertain, or redundant regions are down-weighted.
+Simulation results further demonstrate consistent accuracy improvements over representative baselines under clock drift, varying communication conditions, temporal misalignment levels, and vehicle numbers.